 Bonus: Nonprofit Christmas Fundraising Tips

-Now that you have enough Christmas fundraising ideas to fill up Santa’s toy bag, it’s essential to lay the groundwork for success by optimizing your nonprofit’s fundraising strategy for the holidays.
+Now that you have enough Christmas fundraising ideas to fill up Santa’s toy bag, lay the groundwork for success by optimizing your nonprofit’s fundraising strategy for the holidays.
 Maximize your Christmas fundraising results by following these best practices:

 - Update your nonprofit’s website.
 This winter, make it easy for your donors to give by ensuring that your donation page is mobile-responsive, accepts multiple secure payment methods, and features a convenient option to opt into your recurring gifts program.